ankurbaijal123/StackMate-Backend/readme.md

 - Connect with your cluster in db (MongoAtlas)
 - Install mongoose
 - Connect your app with your database "Connection url + (/StackMate)"
 - Call your ConnectDB func and connect todatabase

+**NEVER TRUST req.body **